A posteriori certification of PDE approximations with particular application to neural networks: NNs for solving PDEs

 \subsubsection{Acknowledgement}

-The authors acknowledge support by the state of Baden-Würt\-tem\-berg through bwHPC, and the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the \enquote{2nd Call for H.F.R.I.~Research Projects to support Post-Doctoral Researchers} (project number: $01247$).
+The authors acknowledge support by the state of Baden-W\"urt\-tem\-berg through bwHPC, and the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the \enquote{2nd Call for H.F.R.I.~Research Projects to support Post-Doctoral Researchers} (project number: $01247$).